Kong/spec-renderer/docs/components/common/select-dropdown.md

   label: string
   value: string
   /**
-   * Unique key for the item `data-testid` attribute.
+   * Unique key for the item `id` and `data-testid` attributes.
 If not provided, the item will use a generic selector.
    * Also, `item.key` is used for generating item slots.
 If not provided, the item will not have a slot.
    */
   key?: string
 }
 ```

-If you wish to use slots to provide custom content for dropdown items, you need to pass `ite.key` parameter - otherwise it's optional.
+If you wish to use slots to provide custom content for dropdown items, you need to pass `item.key` parameter - otherwise it's optional.

 ### `modelValue`